 Get free and confidential business counseling and research from certified small business experts.
 The center also sponsors training designed for new and existing businesses.
-The Small Business Success Series and the Tech Entrepreneur Series offer practical training in business marketing, finance, and management and can also be taken as individual seminars.
+The Small Business Success Series offers practical training in business marketing, finance, and management and can also be taken as individual seminars.
 The Small Business Development Center is a partnership of Bellevue Community College, Washington State University, and the US Small Business Administration.
 For immediate assistance, call (425) 564-2888 or access online resources at www.wsbdc.org.